cheqd/governance/contributing/major-network-changes/README.md

 Once you have sensibly tested your Proposal and bounced your ideas around the community, you are ready to submit a Proposal on-chain.

-There are two ways to submit a Proposal on chain, a technical and a non-technical way.&#x20;
+There are two ways to submit a Proposal on chain, a technical and a non-technical way.

 ### On-chain Governance using Commonwealth

-You are able to connect the [cheqd Commonwealth forum](https://commonwealth.im/cheqd) to your [Keplr wallet](https://learn.cheqd.io/getting-set-up-on-cheqd/cheqd-supported-wallets/keplr-wallet).&#x20;
+You are able to connect the [cheqd Commonwealth forum](https://commonwealth.im/cheqd) to your [Keplr wallet](https://learn.cheqd.io/getting-set-up-on-cheqd/cheqd-supported-wallets/keplr-wallet).

 Once you have connected your Keplr wallet, you can create an On-Chain proposal directly through the interface.